How to Pack Like a Model for Your Upcoming Trip

-That’s why the best models have mastered the art of packing.
+The best models have mastered the art of packing.
 They have a knack for knowing exactly how and what to pack (and just as important, what not to pack!) for just about any occasion.
-Here are some model-approved ways to prep your luggage for any journey.
+Follow these packing tips from top models.

 If you’re going away for an extended period of time, you’ll need a larger piece of luggage.
 Hard-shell suitcases are great because they keep all your precious possessions from getting squished and/or destroyed.

+Roll your clothes.
 Rolling your clothes into snug little bundles is an easy way to save space in your suitcase and keep everything organized.
-This trick helps prevent wrinkles too!
+This trick helps prevent wrinkles too.

-Tip: It’s inevitable that some of your clothes will end up wrinkled no matter how well you pack them.
-But don’t worry!
+It’s inevitable that some of your clothes will end up wrinkled no matter how well you pack them.
+But don’t worry.
 After you have a hot shower at your hotel, simply hang your wrinkled clothes in the bathroom and close the door to keep the steam inside.
-The hot, moist air will make them smooth again!
+The hot, moist air will make them smooth again.